Telegram-Mini-Apps/telegram-apps/packages/documentation/docs/apps-communication/events.md

 #### `set_custom_style`

-Event, which is usually sent from Telegram web version.
-Its payload represents `<style/>` tag html content, developer could use.
-Stylesheet described in payload will help developer to stylize app scrollbar (but he is still able to do it himself).
+The event is usually sent in the Telegram web version.
+Its payload represents `<style/>` tag html content, a developer could use.
+The stylesheet described in the payload will help the developer to stylize the app scrollbar (but he is still able to do it himself).

 ```typescript
 type Payload = string;